wpickup/slowlane/src/_pages/now.md

 (This is <a href="https://nownownow.com/about">a now page</a>, and if you have your own site, <a href="https://nownownow.com/about">you should make one</a>, too.)

+Updated Jun 19th, 2023

+Recovering from COVID, took a while to get it but hit me hard...

 Updated May 18th, 2023.

 Getting into being 60, some things are harder, others easier.